-96105 Clinical and Community Placement 16cp; block attendance on campus (professional skills week and week 1); 1hpw ('live and online' workshop, teaching weeks 2–8, 9–14); 1hpw ('live and online' small group reflective practice tutorial); approximately 70hrs (clinical and community placement activities)
+96105 Clinical and Community Placement 16cp; block attendance (professional skills week and week 1); 1hpw ('live and online' workshop, teaching weeks 2–8, 9–14); 1hpw ('live and online' small group reflective practice tutorial); approximately 70hrs (clinical and community placement activities)

 Requisite(s): 96104c Communication and Counselling AND 96103c Medical Genetics and Genomics in Practice AND 96102c Research Methods in Genetic Counselling